HectorMendez/bobblehat/README.md

 * [RTIMULib](https://github.com/RPi-Distro/RTIMULib) (C++ dependency of sense-hat)
 * [golang-evdev](https://github.com/gvalkov/golang-evdev) (Go bindings for the Linux input subsystem)
 * [evdev](https://github.com/jteeuwen/evdev) (Go implementation of the Linux evdev API)

+##### Things to Do

+- build a complete alphabet
+- add labels
+- build and do single things
+- build policy of flow
+-